mkerker/dckr/docker.md

  (But not by hitting ^C, as this would deliver SIGINT to the container.)

-What does -it stand for?
+What does `-it` stand for?

--   -t means "allocate a terminal."
+-   `-t` means "allocate a terminal."

--   -i means "connect stdin to the terminal."
+-   `-i` means "connect stdin to the terminal."

-Specifying a custom detach sequence
+#### Specifying a custom detach sequence

 -   You don't like ^P^Q?
 No problem!

- • You can change the sequence with docker run --detach-keys.
+ • You can change the sequence with `docker run --detach-keys`.

  • This can also be passed as a global option to the engine.